sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

       prod: int = mul sum1 sum2;
     }

-A simple CSE and dead code elimination produces the following code:
+a simple CSE and dead code elimination will produce the following code:

     block2 {
       ...